tobixen/calendar-cli/README.md

 (only long options will be available in version 0.1; don't want to pollute the short option space yet)

 * --interactive, -i: stop and query the user rather often
-* --caldav-host, --caldav-user, --caldav-pass: how to connect to the CalDAV server
+* --caldav-url, --caldav-user, --caldav-pass: how to connect to the CalDAV server
 * --caldav-calendar: which calendar to access
 * --config: use a specific configuration file (default: $HOME/.calendar-cli.conf)
 * --config-section: use a specific section from the config file (i.e. to select a different